-- Don’t have a power point near your car spot or need to street park?
+- Don’t have a powerpoint near your car spot or need to street park?
 Charging is probably going to be a challenge.

 - Cost is still a barrier, but retail prices for EVs are expected to creep down over the next five to 10 years as adoption rises and the price associated with making batteries (the component that adds the most cost to an electric car) falls.

 There are two sides to the EV coin, as you can see.
-Note that we haven’t listed anything regarding emissions from the power grid, which is predominantly coal-sourced in this country – that’s independent from the vehicles themselves, and will change as renewable energy continues to steadily ramp up its share of the national energy market.
+Note that we haven’t listed anything regarding emissions from the power grid, which is predominantly coal-sourced in this country – that’s independent of the vehicles themselves, and will change as renewable energy continues to steadily ramp up its share of the national energy market.

 But even without that, there are plenty of drawbacks to battery-electrics that mean they’re not the zero-emissions silver bullet some people were hoping they’d be – at least not yet.
 So, what do hydrogen cars do better?